 ART Levelar: This is a one-channel line-level tabletop unit, not much bigger than a pedal.
-It can fit in a rack space, but it would need to be attached to some sort of shelf.
+It can also work with an instrument-level signal, plugging your guitar or bass straight in, but you can expect more noise when feeding it lower input levels like that; it works best with input from a preamp.
 It is a "tube comp" of the standard variety, having an optical compression element and one 12AX7 tube as a make-up gain stage.
-It can be found used at very cheap prices, but it actually sounds quite good, so I rate it an excellent "bang per buck"!
+It can be found for very cheap prices, but it actually sounds quite good, so I rate it an excellent "bang per buck"!

 There is a small amount of hiss, which does swell up on the tail of a sustained note, but it's no worse than most solid-state comps.
 The highs and lows are pretty decent, not the deepest or brightest, but good.
 The tone is a bit dark and muddy-sounding.
 There can be a little click on the attack, depending on the input you feed it, but the action overall is smooth.
-The only attack/release control is a button to switch between "auto" and "fast"; The auto setting works pretty well for bass, although I wish it had more controls.
-The ratio control is also limited to a button to switch between "compress" (~2:1) and "limit" (~6:1).
-Both settings can be useful and good-sounding, but only for moderate non-extreme compression.
+It doesn't have the extreme fatness or gooeyness you might hope for from a tube device, but the noise level is much more acceptable than you usually find with exaggerated fattening effects.

 The construction is a bit cheap, but not flimsy--it would probably survive if you dropped it.
+It can fit in a rack space, but it would need to be attached to some sort of shelf.
 The bypass switch (a button, not a footswitch) is not "true bypass", but the bypassed signal quality is pretty clean.
 It requires a 9v AC wall wart power supply.

-All text on this page written and owned by Cyrus J. Heiduska, 2006-2013, all rights reserved.
+All text on this page written and owned by OVNIFX, 2006-2018, all rights reserved.